What is Strava, how does it work and is it worth paying for?

 Segments are perhaps the most compelling part of the Strava platform and there's nothing quite as satisfying as looking back over a long ride and seeing how you performed on those segments.

-You can also favourite Segments and set goals on Segments to help you target performance.
+You can also "favourite" Segments and set goals on Segments to help you target performance.
 The great thing about these Segments is that will then sync to compatible devices.
-For example, you can set a goal on a particular Segment that will sync to your Garmin Edge, so that when you arrive at that Segment on your ride, you're presented with the goal information so you can put the hammer down.
+For example, you can set a goal on a particular Segment that will sync to your Garmin Edge, your Wahoo or Hammerhead Karoo, so that when you arrive at that Segment on your ride, you're presented with the goal information so you can put the hammer down.

 You can also create Segments from routes you have in Strava.
 While those in busy areas will find most places already have a lot of Segments, if you live somewhere more remote or take a route that no one else really does, you can just create those Segments for your use, to use as a personal performance benchmark.
 Of course, other Strava users will then be able to use them - and there's plenty of Segments with comedy names that will make you chuckle when you discover them.